 To illustrate that there was a deliberate choice in designing our diagrams fully in-position; we'll talk about one possible other approach we could take, which is to design diagrams with a "consistent" three-fingers-per-string shape.
 That's a method that would include a shift up at the B string; and still build a similar, complete set of anchor "shapes".

 That would avoid the duplicate B string tone.
-They may also seem visually “simpler” they'd conform more rigidly to a reduced set of "one-string shapes".
+They may also seem visually “simpler” — they'd conform more rigidly to a reduced set of three-marker "one-string shapes".
 However, as we've said, the instrument is tuned that way for a reason; and, the chords are in the shapes too!
 We'd actually feel that could be considered a "quirk" in an "anchor" Shape.

 From our point of view, t's a kind of "quirk" if that's an "anchor", because: in shifting the high strings, the shape has in fact selected one of two choices at the duplicate tone.
 Not only might you prefer to stay in position, you could play the duplicate tone.

 So this points out that we do feel comfortable with the uncontrived, and musically sound nature of our diagrams; which have been constructed from traditional musical rudiments on the neck, and nothing more.
+If you can recall a whole shape, then there should be no "baggage" in that.

 Since the Diatonic scale has seven tones, there are seven Diatonic shapes.
 For any scale, there is one shape that is anchored on each scale tone, from the first finger on the low E string.

 If you imagine moving up the neck, you can place your hand at a new position for each of the seven scale tones along the low E string.
 By anchoring your position at each scale tone, you'll then see a complete shape at that position, encompassing that section of the scale across all six strings.
 Moving up through all seven tones covers the entire scale, and 12 frets; until then the shapes will repeat at the octave.
 All of the shapes will also overlap; because you can reach four to five frets from each position.
-So you can consider that each Shape is one section of the full scale, along the whole neck.
-And there are seven Shapes because there are seven scale tones.
+So you can see that each Shape is one section of the full scale, along the whole neck; and, there are seven Shapes because there are seven scale tones.

 The shapes are also named this way: the seven Diatonic shapes are named "Shape 1" through "Shape 7".
 That's based on the scale degree played by the lowest marker on the low E string (or, high E).
 The shape shown above was Diatonic Shape 7, since the first finger on the low E string plays the seventh scale degree.